paulhauser/assignment3/README.md

 Include the following:

-- function(s) that will take any type of paramters you want (string, number, array, etc), work with those parameters and deliver some sort of output.
+- function(s) that will take any type of parameters you want (string, number, array, etc), work with those parameters and deliver some sort of output.
 - make sure to use at least 2 php magic methods (one you pretty much have to have)
+  - destruct, clone, tostring
-- for example you could have the class accept text values and put them together for display (similar to what we did in class. you should try to come up with somethig original though)
+- for example you could have the class accept text values and put them together for display (similar to what we did in class. you should try to come up with something original though)

 ### subclass.php

 Here we want to extend the class we created in the above file

-You can have any number of methods that will in some way use the parent class but also implemennt it's own separate functionality
+You can have any number of methods that will in some way use the parent class but also implement it's own separate functionality

 Include the following

 - at least 2 php magic methods
 - clone the original object for later use

 ### Requirements

 Fork and clone this repo locally
 Create a new branch to work on (not master)